AlessiaCanevotti/miR_RF-TOOL/README.md

    miRNA_input.txt: Example input file containing pre-miRNA data. predictions_output.txt: Output file to store the prediction results.

-   Ensure that the input file follows the specified format (see ### Input requirements section).
+   Ensure that the input file follows the specified format (see Input requirements).
 Upon executing this command, the application.py program will process the input data, execute feature extraction, and generate predictions using the trained model.